Welcome Students & Educators!

 Forming a student chapter is a great way to meet other enthusiastic students in the environmental field and to build a community.
 Guidelines for establishing a student chapter

 The NEWEA Annual Conference is held annually at the end of January in Boston, MA.
 Students may attend the conference free of charge.
-A variety of activities are held with students in mind:
+Students have the opportunity to participate in a Poster Session.

 Student Design Competition